EarthEdSTEM/earthed-iot-programs-tutorials/T_Contact_Sensor.md

 1. Plug the micro:bit into the iot:bit sheild.
 2. Use one wire to connect the Crash Sensor to Pin 2 on the iot:bit sheild.
 3. Use the other wires to connect the LEDs to Pins 3, 4 and 5 on the iot:bit sheild.
+4. Check that the wires are connected to the crash sensor and LEDs in the correct order.

 ![image](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/IoT_Crash_Sensor_Connections.png)